The Causal Action in Minkowski Space and Surface Layer Integrals: Introduction

-(where~$A_\u$ and~$A_\v$ are two electromagnetic potentials with corresponding field tensors~$F_\u$ and~$F_\v$).
-Here~$\delta$ is a length scale describing the regularization (for details see~\cite[\S1.2.1 and~\S4.2.5]{cfs}), and $c_{1\!/\!2}$ are two real-valued constants.
-The integral in~\eqref{symplecticbose} is the well-known symplectic form of classical electrodynamics (see for example~\cite[\S2.3]{deligne+freed}).
+(where~$\vec{k} \in \R^3$ is the spatial momentum).
+Here~$\u$ and~$\v$ are the jets generated by the electromagnetic potentials~$A_\u$ and~$A_\v$ (for details see~\eqref{varyPsi} and~\eqref{bosonicjet} in Section~\ref{seccl}), and~$F_\u$ and~$F_\v$ are the corresponding field tensors.
+Moreover, $\delta$ is a length scale describing the regularization (for details see~\cite[Sections~1.2.1 and~4.2.5]{cfs}), and $c_{1\!/\!2}$ are two real-valued constants.
+The integral in~\eqref{symplecticbose} is the well-known symplectic form of classical electrodynamics (see for example~\cite[Section~2.3]{deligne+freed}).
 Due to the absolute value in the denominator in~\eqref{bose}, the surface layer inner product is semi-definite on the bosonic potentials (but it is of course degenerate on gauge orbits).
 The inner product~\eqref{bose} is commonly used in quantum field theory as giving rise to the scalar product on the bosonic Fock space (for example, it is used implicitly when introducing the creation and annihilation operators in~\cite[Sections~8.3 and~8.4]{weinberg}).
 Compared to~\eqref{symplecticbose}, the surface layer inner product~\eqref{bose} contains an additional derivative and an additional factor~$1/|\vec{k}|$.
-Combining these two factors gives rise to a factor plus one on the upper and minus one on the lower mass shell, thereby implementing the usual {\em{frequency splitting}}.
+Combining these two factors gives rise to a factor plus one on the upper and minus one on the lower mass shell, thereby implementing the {\em frequency splitting} currently used in quantum field theory (more precisely, in the bosonic quantization procedure the scalar product~\eqref{bose} is constructed from the symplectic form by flipping the sign for the negative-frequency solutions; this frequency splitting also becomes apparent in the Feynman propagator, defined by the condition that ``positive frequencies propagate to the future and negative frequencies propagate to the past'').
 It is remarkable that in the setting of causal fermion systems, the frequency splitting does not need to be put in by hand, but it follows from the theory simply by computing a surface layer integral which, by the structure of the EL equations corresponding to the causal action, is known to be conserved in time.

 For the contributions by the Dirac wave functions, first variations of the vacuum are described in the jet formalism by a variation~$\delta \psi$ of a Dirac wave function~$\psi$, where~$\psi$ is a solution on the lower mass shell (describing a state of the Dirac sea), whereas~$\delta \psi$ is a solution on the upper mass shell (describing a particle state).
 Furthermore, we restrict attention to the components of the fermionic jets which preserve the chiral symmetry (see Definition~\ref{defchiralsymm}).
 Moreover, we only consider the situation where both~$\psi$ and~$\delta \psi$ are solutions of the Dirac equation corresponding to the same mass~$m$.
 This is motivated by the fact that we restrict attention to electromagnetic and gravitational interactions which leave the flavor unchanged.
 The superscripts~$\u$ and~$\v$ indicate which Dirac wave function is varied.
 Then, as shown in Section~\ref{secosif}, the contributions to the conserved surface layer integrals are given by (see Theorem~\ref{thmfermi} and Proposition~\ref{prpex})